GPflow/GPflow/contributing.md

 ## Tests and continuous integration

 GPflow is ~97% covered by the testing suite.
 We expect changes to code to pass these tests, and for new code to be covered by new tests.
-Currently, tests are run by travis and coverage is reported by codecov.
+Currently, tests are run by CircleCI and coverage is reported by codecov.
+Pull requests should aim to have >97% *patch* coverage (i.e., all the lines that are *changing* should be covered by tests).

 ## Documentation